 They like low light and will bloom away happily if planted in a soil-less orchid mix, watered regularly, and given a simple humidity tray.

 7. Sansevieria (Snake Plant)

 Snake plants are known for being difficult to kill, so they are perfect for a small windowless bathroom, stairway, or bedroom corner.
 Sansevieria is a type of succulent, which means it retains water in its leaves and can be easy to overwater.
 Pay attention and only water when the soil feels completely dry to the touch, every three weeks or so.

-These pretty houseplants have lush, dark green leaves and delicate white flowers, but in addition to being beautiful, they also do an exceptional job of cleaning the air and keeping it healthy for us.
+These pretty houseplants have lush, dark green leaves and delicate white flowers.
+In addition to being beautiful, they also do an exceptional job of cleaning the air and keeping it healthy for us.
 Peace lilies do well in dark or bright areas, so feel free to place these all over your home if you like!

-Not only does this houseplant grow happily in low-light areas of the home, it is also very low maintenance and can be left alone with no attention at all for long periods of time, so you can go on vacation and not worry about coming home to a dead plant.
+Not only does this houseplant grow happily in low-light areas of the home, but the zz plant is also very low maintenance.
+It can be left alone with no attention at all for long periods of time, so you can go on vacation and not worry about coming home to a dead plant.
 Its glossy, bright green leaves add a cheerful pop of color to any dark space.

 Plus, this plant is one that can propagate!
 Here’s what Grow in the Dark has to say:

 “The unusual part of this plant is that it can grow new plants from an individual leaflet, but it takes quite a long time.
 Place the cut end into moist potting medium and cover with plastic or glass.
 This process may take many months.
 The plant can also be divided.”

 There you have it!
 Go ahead and add some plants to that drab corner–you’ll be amazed at how much more welcoming it looks and how much better you feel as a result.